gfrankel97/Smash-App/README.md

 Tasks:
   Make Characters Searchable
-  Design and implement list instead of cards for moves
+  Design and implement grouped lists instead of cards for moves (ex: smashes, B moves, defensive, etc)
   Fix move comparison scrubber
   Add rolls and spotdodges and airdodges to data
-  Change move input data to allow 'ors' EX: (forward smash: right cstick OR left cstick)
+  Change move input data to allow 'ors' EX: (forward smash: right cstick OR left cstick) Add move names to move view and use special name if its a b move

 Research: